legoraft/simple-survival-tweaks/README.md

 ## Information

 ### Features
 This mod adds some small tweaks and qol rules to your survival world.
-These rules are changeable through the `survivaltweaks.properties` file. _Note: Ender man griefing isn't configurable yet_
+These rules are changeable through the `survivaltweaks.properties` file.

 The current feature list contains:
-- No "too expensive" warning which prevents having a lot of enchants on a single item. _Note: This also makes enchanting in an anvil cheaper_
+- No 'too expensive' warning which prevents having a lot of enchants on a single item. _Note: This also makes enchanting in an anvil cheaper_
-- No enderman griefing, except pumpkins and melons for farming purposes
+- No enderman griefing, except pumpkins and melons for farming purposes.
-- Make the debug stick functional in survival
+- Make the debug stick functional in survival.
-- Cheap renaming, which allows renaming items to always cost 1 level
+- Cheap renaming, which allows renaming items to always cost 1 level.
+- No xp penalty, which removes the 7 level cap for dropped xp on death, and instead drops 50% of your xp.

 ### Bugs
 If you have any bug reports or a suggestion for the mod leave them [here](https://github.com/LegoRaft/simple-survival-tweaks/issues)